bitter710/Chinese-Checkers-Game/README.md

-# Chinese-Checkers-Game
 Chinese Checkers Game

-Hi there!
-This is my final project implementation for chinese checkers game.
-When running this application, youcan enjoy an attractive game, where you should play againts the computer in different levels of difficulties, enjoy a game with your friends and run a tournament with regular and computer players as well.
-User has the oppurtuninty to continue an old game by inserting a game id and getting game and tournament satistics too.
-For full experience, turn on the volume!

-in order to run the game you should follow the requirement file, which means you should open a virtual environment and download the libraries from the requiremnt file.
-Just run main.py in command line after applying the venv and enjoy the game!
+Welcome to the Chinese Checkers Game, my final project implementation!
+This application offers a rich and interactive gaming experience, allowing you to enjoy Chinese Checkers in various exciting modes.

+Features
+Engaging Gameplay: Play against an intelligent computer opponent with multiple difficulty levels.

+Multiplayer Fun: Challenge your friends in a vibrant multiplayer mode.

+Tournament Mode: Organize and participate in tournaments featuring both human and computer players.

+Game Persistence: Easily resume previous games by simply entering a unique game ID.

+Statistics Tracking: Access comprehensive game and tournament statistics to track your progress and performance.

+Immersive Experience: For the best experience, remember to turn on your volume and enjoy the captivating sounds!

+Getting Started
+To run this game, please follow these simple steps to set up your environment and install the necessary dependencies:

+Create a Virtual Environment:
+It is highly recommended to use a virtual environment to manage project dependencies.

+python -m venv venv

+Activate the Virtual Environment:

+Windows:

+.\venv\Scripts\activate

+macOS/Linux:

+source venv/bin/activate

+Install Dependencies:
+Once your virtual environment is active, install all required libraries using the requirements.txt file:

+pip install -r requirements.txt

+Run the Game:
+After successfully setting up the environment and installing dependencies, you can launch the game from your command line:

+python main.py

+Enjoy the game!